Understanding the I-485 Denial Letter: What to Do Next

 Check for Errors or Misunderstandings

-Sometimes, denials occur due to misunderstandings or errors.
-Double-check your application and the denial reasons to see if any mistakes were made.
+Sometimes, denials occur due to misunderstandings or clerical errors.
+Double-check your application and the denial reasons to see if any mistakes were made that could be rectified.

 Gather All Relevant Documents

 Collect all relevant documents that support your case.
-This might include additional evidence, corrected information, or new documentation.
+This might include additional evidence, corrected information, or new documentation that can strengthen your application.

 Options After an I-485 Denial

-After understanding the reasons for denial, you have several options to consider.
+After understanding the reasons for denial, you have several options to consider moving forward.

 Reapplying for I-485